ssg8288/Surviellance-Bomb-Diffusion-Robot/README.md

 <h3> <b> Changes Required </b> </h3>

->> Now, I want to replace the control system with a gsm based control or a wifi enabled system so that the crawler can be controlled wirelessly and globally just by sitting from any part of the world without any limitations.
+>>Now, I want to replace the control system with a gsm based control or a wifi enabled system so that the crawler can be controlled wirelessly and globally just by sitting from any part of the world without any limitations.

 >>Next upgrade which I am looking for in it, is the incorporation of GPS system so that we can get accurate pin point locations and locate it from a place and keep a track of it from anywhere.

 >>Also, I'm Open to other upgradations in my project.

+<h3> <b> Where Will the Changes Head Us To </b> </h3>

+>>Control of the robot can be done without any limitations and serve a major purpose in military for surveillance and bomb diffusion purpose.

+>>Location can easily be tracked through GPS and satellites to get the location updates which was not present in its predecessor.

 <n> If you are willing to contribute in this open source project so, do mark your presence by contributing in it  ☺!! </n>